-In a medium bowl, whisk together flour, baking powder, baking soda, and salt.
+In a medium bowl, whisk together flour, baking powder, baking soda, and salt; set aside.

 Repeat with remaining batter until no batter remains.
 Serve warm with the blackberry sauce.

 In a medium saucepan, combine blackberries, sugar, cornstarch, and lemon juice and bring to a boil over medium-high heat.
 Lower the heat to a simmer and keep stirring and crushing the berries with a wooden spoon for about 5-8 minutes, until sauce thickens and coats the back of a spoon.
 Keep warm and serve with the pancakes.

 Loosely adapted from Bobby Flay

 Leftover pancakes can be stored in the refrigerator for a few days, or freezer for longer storage.
 My personal preference is to wrap individual portions, i.e. 2-3 pancakes, in plastic wrap, then store them in the freezer in a freezer storage bag and reheat in the microwave on busy mornings when you want a special breakfast.